60 Linux Networking commands and scripts

 - dhclient – Dynamic Host Configuration Protocol Client

-- dig – query DNS servers for information.
+- dig – query DNS servers for information and obtain various types of DNS records.

 - dstat – replacement for vmstat, iostat, mpstat, netstat and ifstat.